The Late Late Toy Show: 2015 edition

 The Toy Show was RTÉ's most watched programme of 2015, with an average of 1.56 million viewers, beating the viewing figures from 2014.

 2016 edition

-The 2016 Toy Show took place on 2 December 2016, starting at 9.35pm and finishing just before 12.00am.
+The 2016 edition was broadcast on 2 December 2016, starting at 9.35pm and finishing just before 12.00am.
 It was Ryan Tubridy's 8th show, and the 41st Toy Show overall.

 On 18 November a teaser trailer was released showing Ryan Tubridy lip syncing All I Want For Christmas in an X Factor-style singing contest.